 When was the last time you actually saw Don smile?

-In L.A., Stephanie tells Megan that she has been knocked up by a musician who got busted for grass and sent off to prison.
+Stephanie arrives and tells Megan that she has been knocked up by a musician who got busted for grass and sent off to prison.
 My how things have changed since those clean-cut protest days of 1964.
 Of course, with the Manson murders and Altamont still some months off, and no rock stars dead yet from overdoses (Brian Jones would be the first on July 3, 1969), it’s still easier to be optimistic in the spring of 1969 than it will be in the fall of 1969.

 By the way, I like how Stephanie constantly refers to her home base as Oakland.
 Is that because Oakland is the closest Greyhound bus station to Berkeley, or is she actually staying in Oakland?
 The distinction is meaningful.
-Then as now, San Francisco and Berkeley get all the glory for the Sixties counterculture, but Oakland did its share of the heavy lifting.
+Then as now, San Francisco and Berkeley get all the glory for the Sixties counterculture, but Oakland did more than its share of the heavy lifting.
 Oakland is where the Black Panthers were founded and based, as were the Hell’s Angels.
 When antiwar protesters marched down Telegraph Ave. from the UC Berkeley campus towards the Oakland draft induction center, they were violently turned away by both the Oakland police and the local Hell’s Angels.
 So when Stephanie uses Oakland in 1969 as her home base, you have an idea that she can roll with a tough crowd.

-Bay Area locals might know all this, but for a show like Mad Men to have the inside scoop on Oakland rather than using the obvious Berkeley or San Francisco is just another example of how dialed in these people are to the places and times they write about.
+Bay Area locals might know all this, but for a show like Mad Men to have the inside scoop on Oakland rather than using the more obvious Berkeley or San Francisco is just another example of how dialed in these people are to the places and times they write about.

 When Stephanie concluded the conversation with Don by saying, “thank you, Dick,” it sent a shiver down our spines as it does every time the taboo subject, by now an open secret, is explicitly mentioned.

 Beyond that, Stephanie’s return was brief.
 She served mainly to stoke Megan’s jealousy and to get Don out to California again.
 I have to say, I’m very surprised by the good terms Megan and Don are on at the start of the episode.
 I guess Megan’s soap opera chops are pretty good, because when she said “this is how it ends!” and “you need to leave now!” two episodes ago, I thought she meant it.
-But apparently he’s still coming out for weekends, and she’s still eager to see him whenever he can bother to make the time.
+But apparently he’s still coming out for weekends, and she’s still eager to see him whenever he can find the time.

 It was interesting to watch how Megan and Stephanie first sniffed each other out.
 We knew it was going to be competitive, but Megan’s “you’re beautiful!” comment seemed to diffuse the situation.
 Not for long though.
 Once Stephanie tells Megan that she knows all Don’s secrets, it’s game over, even after Stephanie assures Megan she never fooled around with him.